A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: The universal family: normal forms, moduli, global monodromy

-The proof of this result is relegated to Appendix~\ref{sec:NormFormsBis}.
+The proof of this result is relegated to ~\ref{sec:NormFormsBis}.
 Note that the supplementary condition on $x_1^{d/2}$ which is not required in loc.\ cit. but will be used in Proposition~\ref{prop:Main1} is stable under the group action.

-\begin{rmk} In case (c) the coefficient of $x_1^3x_2^2$ in the normal form of Proposition~\ref{prop:GIT} is non-zero.
+\begin{remark} 1.
+A type 2 surface is birational to a type 1 surface: multiply the normal form with $x_1$ and perform the change of variables $y_0=x_0, y_1=x_1, y_2=x_2, y_3= x_1x_2$.
+This does not yield the normal form for type 1, but it does after changing $y_3$ in $y_3+\half y_0G_2(y_0^3,y_2)$.
+In the resulting normal form the term with $y_0^{14}$ is missing, showing that after the birational transformation the type 2 family gives the subfamily of type 1 where the coefficient of $x_0^{14}$ in the normal form vanishes. \\ 2.
+For type 3 the coefficient of $x_1^3x_2^2$ in the normal form of Proposition~\ref{prop:GIT} is non-zero.
 Since this condition is stable under the action of $T$, the moduli point of the basic example is on the boundary of $\cM_{5,7}$.
-Likewise, the condition on the coefficient of $x_1^4x_2^2$ for case (d) implies that the basic example can not be transformed in normal form and so the moduli point of the basic example is on the boundary of $\cM_{7,11}$. \end{rmk}
+Likewise, the condition on the coefficient of $x_1^4x_2^2$ for type 4 implies that the basic example can not be transformed in normal form and so the moduli point of the basic example is on the boundary of $\cM_{7,11}$. \end{remark}